4cm4k1/prime/README.md

 Next you'll need to be able to access the assignments via an API.
 Use a combination of REST methods and Mongo methods to make a route for reading all assignments, and for creating new assignments.

 *Hint:* Use req.body to access the x-www-url-formencoded data that is passed into the API.
-Also, be sure to test them with Postman.
+Also, be sure to test them with Atom REST client or cURL.

 *Remember, in REST:*